-When you trim a brisket, there is inevitably going to be some meat that doesn’t make the cut (no pun intended).
+When you trim a brisket, there is always some meat that doesn’t make the cut.

 Whether it be a portion of the flat that’s just a little too thin or an uneven portion of the brisket point, it’s not hard to accumulate a pound or more of trimmings on a full-packer brisket.

 Having said that, if you don’t have leftover brisket trimmings, you could always buy a small brisket and grind that up.

 If you don’t have a grinder, you can also ask your butcher to grind it for you.